 Total time for the entire half iron ended up being 6:45:28 which is not really one of my better efforts but considering the conditions I’ll take it.
 I spent about 30 minutes or more laying down at the finish and then as I was about to go look for pizza I saw the race results terminals and so on a lark decided to check my official results.
 When I saw my division ranking, I almost fell over.
 Apparently I managed to get 2nd in my age group!
 This is only the 3rd time ever I’ve made it on the podium and needless to say it was quite unexpected.
 But, I went over and collected my age group prize which was a nice silver pin that said “Age Group” to go onto the ribbon of my finisher medal.
 (1st AG was a gold pin and 3rd AG was a bronze pin.)
 I then got pizza and was disappointed there were no soft drinks at all unless I wanted to buy one.
 Since my wallet was at least a half mile away in my car, that didn’t happen.

 After the race I packed up all my stuff and headed back to the hotel.
 I had thought about going out and getting lunch but instead I ended up dozing a bit before Sarah called about dinner plans.
 I grabbed a much needed shower and headed out to meet Sarah, Allison and Marianne for dinner at Trios in Nags Head.
 I had some fabulous manicotti and an interesting mango and habeñero hard cider for dinner.
 I had a great time talking with my friends and finally headed back to get to sleep so I could get up early for the race the next day.
 On the way back to the hotel, I stopped by Kill Devil Custard and Beach Fries and got a coconut cream malted shake.
 Once back at the hotel, I worked on cleaning my bottles, laying out my clothes for the next day and drying out my running and biking shoes which were completely soaked even though they had been sitting on the AC vent for about 8 hours after the race!
-Thanks to a suggestion from my wife, I ended up using the hotel room’s hair dryer to dry my shoes and that worked well enough for me to pack them up for the race the next day.
+I do feel a little pain so I think ill take advantage of the Home Care Assistance in Bergen County assistance they give my father back home, I do need to rest so they can help me with my father full time at the house

 The next morning again came very early.
 But, the weather looked like it would be much better for a race as long as the rain would hold off.
 I packed everything up in the car since I didn’t plan to come back to the hotel and headed off to the race.